Altos Las Hormigas, Mendoza Tinto

 Friends and business partners Alberto Antonini and Antonio Morescalchi first visited Mendoza in 1995 and were instantly impressed by the vineyards they discovered.
 Nearly three decades later, the estate they founded, Altos Las Hormigas, has gone from being a youthful dream to one of the country’s leading producers.

-Alberto and Antonio work very closely with Pedro Parra (widely regarded as the world's leading expert on soil and vineyard mapping) to identify the best vineyard sites to grow their grapes.
-As a result, they have discovered outstanding sites across Mendoza and aim to reveal their distinct characteristics through their wines.
-From Luján de Cuyo they obtain fine tannins, concentration and a dark purple colour, whereas the calcareous, high-elevation sites of Vistaflores, Altamira and Gualtallary each bring distinctive perfumes and mouth-filling textures.
+Alberto and Antonio work very closely with soil mapping expert Pedro Parra to identify the best vineyard sites to grow their grapes.
+As a result, they have discovered outstanding sites across Mendoza, many certified organic, and aim to show the distinct character of each through their wines.
+From Luján de Cuyo, they obtain fine tannins, concentration and a dark purple colour, whereas the calcareous, high-elevation sites of Vistaflores, Altamira and Gualtallary each bring distinctive perfumes and mouth-filling textures.

-Altos Las Hormigas also produce two single-vineyard Malbecs from the renowned Uco Valley appellations of Altamira and Gualtallary.
-The Altamira vineyard is planted at 1,200 metres above sea level and the Gualtallary vineyard at 1,300 metres above sea level.
-The ‘Appellation Altamira’ Malbec is more elegant and aromatic, whereas the ‘Appellation Gualtallary’ Malbec is rounder and more powerful with great concentration, perfectly highlighting the Uco Valley’s site diversity.
+Altos Las Hormigas produce two single-vineyard Malbecs from the renowned Uco Valley appellations of Altamira and Gualtallary.
+The Altamira vineyard is planted at 1,200 metres above sea level, and the Gualtallary vineyard at 1,300 metres above sea level.
+The ‘Appellation Altamira’ Malbec is elegant and aromatic, whereas the ‘Appellation Gualtallary’ Malbec is rounder and more powerful with great concentration, perfectly highlighting the Uco Valley’s site diversity.

-Also located in Altamira, the `Jardín de Hormigas` vineyard is certified organic and 40% of its 32 hectares are planted with native flora, ensuring biodiversity corridors grow amongst the vines.
-This vineyard is separated into 22 plots which were mapped and analysed by Pedro Parra, in 2017, when the vineyard was planted.
-Each plot (on average less than 1.5 hectares in size) is farmed and harvested individually, producing incredible wines with unique personalities across 23 different soil types. `Meteora` is a wine sourced from four plots within the ‘Jardín de Hormigas’ vineyard.
-Made from 100% Malbec, it is vinified in concrete tanks with 15% whole cluster, before ageing in concrete for 12 months.
-Originally intended to offer a more straightforward style of Malbec from this vineyard, the final wine is quite the opposite, offering a unique, diverse and complex expression instead, with Tim Atkin awarding the wine 95 points in his 2024 Argentina Special Report.
-Also sourced from `Jardín de Hormigas`, `Los Amantes` is produced from 100% Malbec grapes grown in a 1.2-hectare single plot in the southern part of the vineyard.
-Vinified in the same way as `Meteora`, the resulting wine is then aged in untoasted 3,500-litre French oak foudres for 15 months before a second ageing of 12 months in bottle.
+Located in Paraje Altamira, the ‘Jardín de Hormigas’ vineyard is certified organic, with 40% of its 32 hectares planted with native flora to create biodiversity corridors among the vines.
+The vineyard was mapped and analysed by Pedro Parra, who identified 22 plots before it was planted in 2017.
+Each plot is, on average, less than 1.5 hectares.
+They are farmed and harvested separately, resulting in wines that reflect the character of 23 distinct soil types.
+The `Meteora` Malbec hails from four plots within ‘Jardín de Hormigas’.
+Originally intended to offer a more straightforward style of Malbec from this vineyard, the final wine is quite the opposite, offering a diverse and complex expression, with Tim Atkin awarding it 97 points in his 2025 Argentina Special Report.
+The ‘Los Amantes’ Malbec is sourced from a 1.2-hectare single plot in the southern part of ‘Jardín de Hormigas’.
+The wine is aged in untoasted 3,500-litre French oak foudres for 15 months before a second ageing of 12 months in bottle.
 Awarded 98 points by Tim Atkin for the 2022 vintage, this wine is elegant and aromatic, with a delicate freshness from the silt-rich topsoil.

 Vineyards